Yalgoo, Western Australia: Etymology

 Yalgoo is an Aboriginal name first recorded for Yalgoo Peak by the surveyor John Forrest in 1876.
 The name is said to mean "blood" or "place of blood", derived from the word "Yalguru".
 An alternative view is that it is derived from the Yalguru bush, which abounds in the area and has blood red sap.

 The spelling Yalgu was used because of spelling rules for Aboriginal names adopted by the Lands & Surveys Department (the letter "u" best representing the "oo" sound).
 Within a month the Department of Lands and Surveys had decided reluctantly to use the original Yalgoo spelling, and this spelling has been used ever since.
 Some doubt about the spelling being officially changed resulted in an amendment from Yalgu to Yalgoo being gazetted in 1938.

 Climate

-Yalgoo has a hot desert climate (BWk in the Köppen climate classification) with hot summers and mild winters.
+Yalgoo has a hot arid climate (BWh in the Köppen climate classification), a little too dry to be a hot semi-arid climate (BSh) and featuring sweltering summers and pleasant winters.

 Use of name

 The name Yalgoo is also used as a name for a crater on the planet Mars, without specifically commemorating the town.